flowchart TD

 \[ \tanh'(z) = 1 - \tanh^2(z) \to 0 \quad \text{as } |z| \to \infty, \]

 so backpropagated gradients are throttled to nearly nothing.
 The forward signal explodes while the backward signal vanishes, and the network either diverges to numerical overflow or freezes with saturated units.
-With unbounded nonlinearities the activations and the loss can simply overflow to infinity on the first forward pass.
+With unbounded nonlinearities the activations and the loss can simply overflow to infinity on the first forward pass, surfacing as a NaN loss before any learning occurs.

 204.4.3 4.3 Weights Too Small